Shuib Abdullah

 Importance of a Good Subject Line

-2. Being Personal by Using the Customer's Name: Personalization can significantly improve email open rates.
+- Be Personal by Using the Customer's Name: Personalization can significantly improve email open rates.
 Incorporating the customer's name in the subject line adds a touch of personal engagement, making the email feel less like a generic, automated message and more like a personalized note.
+It can also catch their attention and remind them they gave the email to you in the first place for a reason.

 Examples of Effective Subject Lines